cmacdonald-au/cmacdonald-au.github.io/tech/devops/systemd-unit-files-for-magento.md

 * `product_action_attribute-website-update.service`
 * `quoteItemCleaner.service`

-At this point, we can ship those files off to the designated processing server, run `systemctl enable async-operations-all.service` and we are covered until we get a proper solution in place.
+At this point, we can ship those files off to the designated processing server, run `systemctl enable async-operations-all.service` (and again for each service we want running on that box), followed by `systemctl enable magento-worker.service` and we are covered until we get a proper solution in place.

 ### Breaking down the .service unit file